MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/fin-graph/api/dynamics_create_currencies.md

 ---

 # Create currencies
-Create a currencies in Dynamics 365 for Financials.
+Create a currency object in Dynamics 365 for Financials.

 ## HTTP request
 ```